 - Transatlantic Agency – http://transatlanticagency.com

 - Zoe Pagnamenta Agency – http://www.zpagency.com

-Please note that I am not recommending any of these agents, simply pointing out that they represent memoirs.
+Please note that I am not recommending any of these agents, but simply pointing out that they represent memoirs.

 Can an average Jane/Joe like me get a memoir published?

-Yes, but it’s harder for people who are not well know to have their memoirs published by major publishers.
+Yes, but it’s harder for people who are not well-known to have their memoirs published by major publishers.
 Publishers prefer writers who are already out on the media circuit, or have already built connections with readers and potential readers.
 They are, however, willing to take a chance on an unknown if the writing is sparkling and the theme compelling.